 PIA only has servers in 33 countries, which is much fewer than other providers, but it should still be enough to bypass blocks.
 If you want to access U.S. Netflix, PIA should get you in as most of its servers are located there.
 It does not have any servers in Turkey, though.

 Speed is one of PIA’s best features, but that’s mainly because of the light encryption it uses by default.
 Once you increase the encryption, it will slow down, but it’s still okay.
 There are no bandwidth limits, so you don’t have to worry about that.

 Setup is easy and it can be used on Windows, macOS, Android and iOS.
 The clients are straightforward and will get you connected fast.

-PIA scores well in cost as it provides a full service for a fair monthly rate.
-You can still save money by opting for a longer subscription, too.
-There’s a seven-day money-back guarantee for extra peace of mind.
+PIA used to be one of the cheapest VPNs around, but its prices increased recently.
+It still provides a full service for a fair monthly rate, but it is more in line with its competitors now.
+Still, you can save money by opting for a longer subscription and there’s a seven-day money-back guarantee for extra peace of mind.

 - No live chat support

 VyprVPN has good security and its own Chameleon protocol, which provides extra encryption to the VPN tunnel.
 You get a kill switch with the service, too, and there’s a no-logs policy in place.